 6. Use Numbers:

-Name your blog posts using numbers at the beginning of the title.
-This improves usability.
 For example, a title like 10 Tips for Title Tag Optimization, encourages users to click through as they know exactly what to expect, as opposed to Tips for Title Tag Optimization which is more vague.
-It is important to place the number at the start (avoid a title such as Title Tag Optimization – 10 Useful Tips) since people read from left to right (in most languages) and the most important information should be featured first.
+Place the number at the start (avoid a title such as Title Tag Optimization "“ 10 Useful Tips) since people read from left to right (in most languages) and the most important information should be featured first.

 7. Use Unique Page Titles:

 This point cannot be emphasized enough; having unique page titles is necessary for every web page on a site.
 If your website consists of over 1000 pages, you can programmatically generate titles, just ensure that they are not identical.
-Always provide handwritten meta title tag content for your home page and other popular pages on your website, just as you would do for your meta descriptions.
+Always manually write title tag content for your home page and other popular pages on your website, just as you would do for your meta descriptions.

 8. Include your Unique Selling Point in the Title: